SteevieB/WebImageCompressor/README.md

 ## Using the app

 - Select an image from your computer.
-- Click the "Upload and Compress" button.
+- Click the "Compress" button.
 - A toast message will appear to confirm the upload.
 - Click on the Download button to download the compressed image